Kinross announces approval to increase normal course issuer bid as part of enhanced share buyback program

 About Kinross Gold Corporation

 Kinross is a Canadian-based global senior gold mining company with operations and projects in the United States, Brazil, Mauritania, Chile and Canada.
 Our focus is on delivering value based on the core principles of responsible mining, operational excellence, disciplined growth, and balance sheet strength.
-Kinross maintains listings on the Toronto Stock Exchange (symbol:K) and the New York Stock Exchange (symbol:KGC).
+Kinross maintains listings on the Toronto Stock Exchange K and the New York Stock Exchange KGC.

 Media Contact